 The Compensation Committee determines the Company's compensation philosophy and approves each element of the Company's executive officers' compensation.
-In determining the amount of total direct compensation for the Chief Executive Officer, the Chief Financial Officer and the three other most highly paid executive officers, referred to as the "named executive officers", the Compensation Committee has sought the advice of and reviewed data provided by Exequity, LLP ("Exequity"), an independent outside compensation consultant.
+In determining the amount of total direct compensation for the named executive officers, the Compensation Committee has sought the advice of and reviewed data provided by Exequity, LLP ("Exequity"), an independent outside compensation consultant.
 Exequity advises the Compensation Committee with respect to named executive officer compensation.
 Exequity does not advise the management of the Company, and receives no compensation from the Company for services other than as directed by the Compensation Committee and the Nominating and Corporate Governance Committee (for which Exequity provides guidance with respect to independent Director compensation).

-In 2007, the Compensation Committee discussed its compensation philosophy with Exequity, but otherwise did not impose any specific limitations or constraints on, or otherwise direct, the manner in which Exequity performed its advisory services.
+In 2008, the Compensation Committee discussed its compensation philosophy with Exequity, but otherwise did not impose any specific limitations or constraints on, or otherwise direct, the manner in which Exequity performed its advisory services.
 As advisor to the Compensation Committee, Exequity reviewed the total compensation strategy and pay levels for the Company's named executive officers, examined all aspects of the Company's executive compensation programs to ensure their ongoing support of the Company's business strategy, informed the Compensation Committee of developing legal and regulatory considerations affecting executive compensation and benefit programs, and provided general advice to the Compensation Committee with respect to all compensation decisions pertaining to the Chief Executive Officer and to all senior executive compensation recommendations submitted by management.